-The National Monument is a must.
-Standing proud as the country’s symbol of independence, the 132-m tall landmark sits in the center of Merdeka Square and is popular with visitors who flock there to take a lift to the top to soak up the spectacular 360-degree panoramas.
+The National Monument is a must-visit in Jakarta.
+Standing proud as the country’s symbol of independence, the 132-metre tall landmark sits in the centre of Merdeka Square and is popular with visitors who flock there to take a lift to the top to soak up the spectacular 360-degree panoramas.
 The base of the monument houses a museum detailing Indonesia’s fight for independence, with a well-manicured park surrounding the monument.

 Day 1: Evening

 Spend the evening on a high and head to 56-story BCA Tower.
 Sitting on its top floor is stylish SKYE, dubbed a lifestyle resort in the sky.
 The exclusive rooftop restaurant and bar boasts a sumptuous menu comprising a blend of Southeast Asian, Japanese, Italian and Mexican dishes accompanied by breath-taking city views.

 After dinner, try one of Jakarta’s most fashionable nightspots, MO Bar, or venture to a South American-inspired speakeasy bar, LOLA, in South Jakarta - a great way to spend the night.

 Alternatively, try the 33rd Asia's 50 Best Bars 2021 and The Best Bar in Indonesia 2021 by taking in all the pleasures of Union Brasserie, Bakery & Bar.
 The bar excels with its French bistro setting and award-winning cocktail menu and they also have Jakarta’s largest single malt collection.

 Day 2: Morning